Instagram : @unclejosh13

 Tattooing since 2002 he began drawing at 8 years old and wanted a tattoo when he saw his Grandfather's from World War II.

-He specializes in traditional, Portraits and portraiture, Black and Grey and traditional.
+He specializes in traditional tattoos, Portraits and portraiture, Black and Grey tattoos, japanese tattoo, cover-ups and blackwork tattoos.

 He also sign paints, and does commissioned portrait drawings for people.
 He loves tattoos and making art.